puppetlabs/pcp-specifications/pcp/ttl_expired.md

 ```

 Client A sends a message to client B through server S (1).
 S processes (2) and
-tries to deliver it to B, but the message is dropped (3).
-S does not receives
+tries to deliver it to B, but the message is dropped at some point in the
-the expected ack from B after a certain interval (refer to server operation in
-the [delivery section][1]); S resends the message and restarts the retransmission
-timer (4).
-Once again, the message is not acknowledged.
-In the meantime the
+sending queue (3).
+S tries to resend the message, but it fails again (4).
+In the
-message TTL did expire; as a consequence S sends a *ttl_expired* message back
+meantime the message TTL did expire; as a consequence S sends a *ttl_expired*
-to A (5).
+message back to A (5).

 ttl_expired messages must have the envelope *message_type* equal to
 `http://puppetlabs.com/ttl_expired`.